Disclosure: We earn from purchases made through us

 - Best tankless gas water heater: Rinnai RU199iN Natural Gas Condensing Tankless Hot Water Heater.

-- Best for indoors: Takagi T-KJr2-IN-NG Indoor Tankless Water Heater.
+- Best indoors: Takagi T-KJr2-IN-NG Indoor Tankless Water Heater.

-- Budget friendly option: Bosch Tronic 3000 T 4-Gallon Electric Mini-Tank Water Heater.
+- Most affordable: Bosch Tronic 3000 T 4-Gallon Electric Mini-Tank Water Heater.

 Ecosmart Eco 27 Electric Tankless Water Heater is best for 2-bathroom homes and more.